 VetsOne is a long-established business in Hastings.
 Their recent expansion into a purpose remodelled building provided the perfect roof for solar.
 We worked with them to predict their energy demand and delivered a system to support their needs, check out a great video of their solar system.

-The sun is imperative to our farmers, horticulturists and farmers.
-Likewise, the global demand for sustainable growing practices makes solar power “a no brainer".
+The sun is imperative for the agriculture industry.
+Likewise, the global demand for sustainable growing practices makes solar power a "no brainer".
 You can capture the power of the sun and add that to the provenance story of your produce.
 Viticulturist Xan Harding has installed solar with Freenergy and is delighted.
 Listen to what he has to say or check out more here.

 Xan Harding, Maraekakaho: Xan installed a 10kW grid tie solar power system, with a three phase Fronius inverter on the shed in his vineyard.
 The power generated supports pumps and irrigation needs in summer and any excess is sent back to the grid.
 In Xan’s words “solar was a no brainer”.

 Reducing living costs is an overriding criteria for those on low incomes.
 Solar power is an option that contributes to low cost sustainable housing.
 We’ve provided our expertise to such projects, and Paul Sheeran shares his observations about the benefits we’ve helped achieve below.